FLOWN

 1. Building Habits That Stick

-To encourage consistent engagement, I designed habit-forming patterns that celebrated milestones, made progress visible, and introduced both individual and community-driven incentives to foster accountability.
+To drive consistent engagement, I introduced habit-forming patterns that made progress visible, celebrated milestones, and blended individual tracking with community accountability.

 Key improvements

-• Milestone badges and personal stats on profile pages to celebrate achievements.
+• Introduced milestone badges and personal stats to celebrate progress.

-• Streak timelines with contextual session suggestions to help users stay on track.
+• Designed streak timelines with contextual session suggestions to reinforce routine.

-• Rewards tied to streak milestones (e.g. 1-month streak → partner sessions, 3-month streak → Flown+ free trial).
+• Tied rewards to streak milestones (e.g. partner sessions, Flown+ trial).

-• Community challenges to encourage collective participation and accountability.
+• Launched community challenges and leaderboards to strengthen collective accountability.

 Impact